luizbgomide/sovereign/arcane-traditions.md

 ### High Mage Arts

-High Mage Effort is equal to one plus their Magic skill level plus the highest of their Intelligence or Charisma modifiers, to a minimum of one point.
+High Mage Effort is equal to one plus their Magic skill level plus the highest of their Int or Cha, to a minimum of one point.
 Partial High Mages have one less Effort, to a minimum of one.

 - **Arcane Lexicon:** Commit Effort for the scene.
 For the rest of the scene, you can read any script that was not intentionally obfuscated or encoded by its writer.
 Extremely esoteric or nonhuman scripts may not be comprehensible this way; the “plain meaning” of the text might be utterly foreign to human logic.
 - **Counter Magic:** Commit Effort for the day as an Instant action when a visible enemy mage casts a spell.
 Both of you make opposed Int/Magic or Cha/Magic skill checks; if you win, their spell fizzles and is wasted.
 This art only works on actual spellcasters and not creatures that merely activate magical powers.
 You can use this art no more than once per round.